rrwick/Pairwise-SNP-counter/README.md

 ## Introduction

 The naive way to count SNPs between two assemblies would be to align them to each other and count the differences.
-This would work great on flawless assemblies, but real assemblies usually have errors that can result in false positive SNPs.
+This works with flawless assemblies, but real assemblies usually have errors that result in false positive SNPs.
 For example, imagine two identical 5 Mbp bacterial genomes, separately sequenced and assembled.
 If the assemblies have an average quality of Q50 (99.999% accurate), there may be 50 errors in each.
-Naively counting the SNPs could then give us a value near 100, not the 0 we should get for identical genomes.
-One can see that for very similar genomes (e.g. 10s of genuine SNPs), the false postives caused by assembly errors can be a serious problem.
-It is even more problematic for Nanopore-only assemblies which may have a average quality of Q30 (99.9% accurate), where the false positives can number in the thousands.
+Simply counting the differences could then give us a SNP count near 100, not the zero we expect for identical genomes.
+One can see that for very similar genomes (e.g. 10s of genuine SNPs), false postives caused by assembly errors can be a serious problem.
+It is even more problematic for Nanopore-only assemblies which may have a average quality of Q30 (99.9% accurate), where false positives can number in the thousands.

-To avoid this problem, this tool masks out unreliable parts of genome assemblies, so it can count SNPs only in the reliable regions.
-It does this in two ways: 1) examining base-level confidence by mapping sequencing reads back to their own assembly, and 2) excluding repeat regions which are difficult to assemble correctly, especially using short reads.
-This means that even in draft assemblies and noisy assemblies, small numbers of SNP differences can be reliably counted.
+To avoid this problem, Snouter masks out unreliable parts of assemblies so it can count SNPs only in reliable regions.
+It does this in two ways: 1) examining base-level confidence by mapping sequencing reads back to their own assembly, and 2) excluding repeat regions which are difficult to assemble correctly (especially using short reads).
+This means that even in draft assemblies and noisy long read assemblies, small numbers of SNP differences can be reliably counted.